Psychiatric Associates of Arkansas

 Post Traumatic Stress Disorder, which affects a multitude of people who have experienced traumas and extreme stresses above and beyond what we would normally expect to experience in our lives.

 Alcohol or substance abuse, many times occurring with mood and anxiety disorders.

 Changes when our brains may be damaged by injury or by deteriorative changes.

-Psychiatric Associates of Arkansas consists of three highly experienced Board Certified Psychiatrists who work with you to manage your illnesses through medication management.
+Psychiatric Associates of Arkansas consists of two highly experienced Board Certified Psychiatrists who work with you to manage your illnesses through medication management.
 We also have several experienced psychotherapists who are available to work with you within the same office suite.

 Our physicians have areas of interest including disorders of mood (like depression and bipolar disorder), anxiety, thought, aging, attention deficit disorders, and mixed conditions including those involving alcohol or drug abuse or addiction.
 ECT treatment is also available.

 Our psychotherapists will work with you through cognitive and behavioral therapies and in their areas of interest (see their profiles).
 We will evaluate your symptoms, help you manage your condition, and work with you to achieve your goals for hope, stability, and productivity.

 Contact us for evaluations regarding any of the conditions on this page or any other condition in which you feel that you do not have the control over your moods and thoughts the way you want.
 Talk to your Primary Care Physician about it.
 We will work with you to try to improve a realistic improvement in your level of functioning.

 If you need more information about our services, or would like to make an appointment, please call us at 501.228.7400 and our staff will be happy to help.